The Powell Street Festival celebrates Japanese-Canadian culture around Oppenheimer Park in Vancouver’s Downtown Eastside on the BC Day Long Weekend.

 Click any of the above links to jump to specific information, or continue reading to learn all about the Powell Street Festival.

-Japanese Powell Street Festival in 2023
+Japanese Powell Street Festival

 The Powell Street Festival includes live performances, vendor stalls, Japanese festival foods, cultural demonstrations and walking tours around the neighbourhood.
 It’s a great festival and admission is free.